 I could stop the review at this point and conclude that this is easily the best charger for $25 or less (assuming you don’t care about portability).
 But there is something else that not only makes this the best budget charger, but in one way better than most premium chargers costing $35 – $65:

-In other words, if you use the Accumanager 10, your batteries will usually last 2% to 8% longer per charge than if they were charged with a different brand of charger.
+In other words, if you use the Accumanager 10, your batteries may a little longer per charge than if they were charged with a different brand of charger.

 This charger may be the least attractive charger I’ve ever seen.
 The packaging does not particularly inspire confidence.
 It is surprisingly big, given the budget price.
 But this charger goes far beyond what I expect from a budget charger.